-- Development restricted to specific build areas within E3 zone.
+Development restricted to specific build areas within E3 zone.
 Integrated Housing only permitted as part of a Community Title scheme, or equivalent.
-No building setback required for retail/commercial buildings in the Town Centre or Village Centre - e) The minimum lot size in Special Character Areas B, C and D is 2,000sqm.
+No building setback required for retail/commercial buildings in the Town Centre or Village Centre d) e) In the R1 residential zone smaller lot sizes may be permitted if the criteria set out in condition B6 can be complied with.
+The minimum lot size in Special Character Areas B, C and D is 2,000sqm.